 It's thought-provoking because the stories you'll hear will give you intellectual anchors like images, metaphors, lines, narratives, jokes, and wisdom which will inform your thinking for years to come.

-Join our happy band of storytellers at SOMOS' 17th annual Taos Storytelling Festival, October 13-14, 2017.
-Spread the word.
+Join our happy band of storytellers at SOMOS' 19th annual Taos Storytelling Festival, Spread the word.
 Invite your neighbors.
 Join us and tell a story at the open mic.
 Make new friends.
 Connect with old friends.
 Be part of a tradition that's been going on since the beginning of time.
 Thank you for your support.

-The 2017 Taos Storytelling Festival Featured tellers include
+The 2018 Taos Storytelling Festival Featured tellers include